MtFBella109/create-webapp/README.md

 ## Reimplemention of already existed Features
-1. I have to reimplement the config writer, in the meantime you can edit it per Hand
-2. I have to reimplement the locales.
+1. I have to reimplement the locales.
 For the most People it shouldn't be a Problem, because everything is in English